enyasystem/bulk-sms-sender/README.md

-# Bulk SMS Sender with Africa's Talking 🚀
+# Bulk SMS Sender 🚀

-A web application for sending bulk SMS messages to multiple recipients using the Africa's Talking API. 📲
+A web application for sending bulk SMS messages to multiple recipients using the Termii API. 📲

 ## Features ✨